VN -Index breaks its upward streak

 VN-Index continues to "struggle" with a downward trend this week

 Regarding macro information, in addition to the positive signs of US tariffs on Vietnam, the US capital inflow trend over the past 6 months has been decreasing.
 The reasons for this are (1) Turbulent geopolitics (2) US businesses are affected by their own tariff policies.
 Emerging markets with stable geopolitics and high growth potential such as Vietnam are becoming destinations for foreign investment flows.
-This has been demonstrated through the net buying momentum in the Vietnamese market reaching 8,717 billion in July.
-This trend is expected to be further promoted at the end of the year due to the event of upgrading Vietnam's stock market.
+This has been demonstrated by the net buying momentum in the Vietnamese market reaching 8,717 billion in July.
+This trend is expected to be further promoted at the end of the year because of the event of upgrading Vietnam's stock market.

 Investors need to keep a "cool head", turn on defense mode to preserve the achievements of the past 3 months, or at least not to "erode" their capital.
 Therefore, she recommends that at this time, investors need to analyze and select to find "super stocks" for the third quarter of 2025 from the published data of the second quarter, and prepare to buy when a good price range appears.